abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

   - used with **Graph-traversal** Algorithms

 - When implementing a Binary-heap, we can use an `Array` to store the values, as it's more efficient than using `Nodes` and `Pointers` like in `Binary-trees`
-  - this is because we don't need to store the `left` and `right` pointers, as we can calculate them using the index of the parent node as the elements of the heap will be stored in a specific location in the array
+  - this is because we don't need to store the `left` and `right` nodes-pointers, as we can calculate them using the index of the parent node as the elements of the heap will be stored in a specific location in the array

 #### Array implementation